Maryland Social Security Disability Attorneys

 There is no cost to pursue the claim.
 We offer our services on a contingency basis, and the federal government sets our fees.
 Successful claimants receive a check every month and, in most cases, a check for back benefits.
 We receive legal fees out of those back benefits only.

 We welcome the opportunity to speak to you about your Social Security Disability claim.
+We have 10 convenient offices including Baltimore, Columbia & Silver Spring, Maryland.
 Call Plaxen & Adler at 410.988.4449 or contact us online.